Mirroring at Savannah

 $ head -n5 /var/lib/mirmon/state-gnu

-5. Two auxiliary scripts /opt/savannah/mirrors/scripts/update-active-mirrors-{gnu,nongnu}.sh read the gnu/nongnu state files, and generate a simple text files containing only the active and up-to-date mirrors:
+5. Two auxiliary scripts /opt/savannah/mirrors/scripts/update-active-mirrors-{gnu,nongnu}.sh trivially invoke sv_mirmon-to-geip; that script reads the state file and the mirror list and generates simple text files containing the active and up-to-date mirrors and region redirections:

-These are the four files used in the nginx/cgi scripts (see above section).
+These are the four files used in the CGI scripts (see above section).

 6. The 3 mirmon invocations are executed as cronjobs in /etc/cron.d/sv-mirmon:

-# Update the authoratative list of GNU ftp mirrors (mirroring ftp.gnu.org).
+# Update the authoritative list of GNU ftp mirrors (mirroring ftp.gnu.org).

 # Check the status of each mirror (and regenarate the HTML report page).